 Whether you have a postage stamp garden or a sprawling lawn, these hand-picked recommendations for shade sails cover outdoor areas of most shapes and sizes.
 The selection criteria for the best shade sail focuses on high-quality material, UV protection (more than 90 percent blockage), versatile features (color, size, and shape), sag-proof design, and longevity (five-plus years of use).

-Each corner has a durable stainless steel D-ring, making it safe and easy to hang and position the sail wherever you need it, without sagging or stretching.
-When measuring your space, allow for an additional 1.5 to 2 feet of space for the hardware and ropes (not included).
+Each corner of the shade comes with a durable stainless steel D-ring, making it safe and easy to hang and position wherever you need relief from the sun.

 FAQs About Shade Sails